5 Tips for Writing Perfect Recruiting Email Subject Lines

 How do you make an impact?
 Being impactful is all about being personal and standing out from a crowded, noisy inbox.
-Stay away from generic subject lines and think about how you can provide a memorable twist.
+Stay away from generic subject lines and think about providing a memorable twist.
 For instance, consider testing a friendly emoji and see how it impacts your open rates:

 Finally, why so short?
 Well, according to the email deliverability experts at Return Path, recipients are most likely to read email subject lines that stay between 61 and 70 characters.

-As an example, consider an quick engaging subject line like, “Can we grab coffee?” vs. a long, roundabout way of saying the same thing:
+As an example, consider a short, engaging subject line like, “Can we grab coffee?” vs. a long, roundabout way of saying the same thing:

 Short & Sweet:

-The short and sweet version is a lot easier to digest, and entices the recipient to open that email to learn more about what’s being proposed.
+The short and sweet version is easier to digest and entices the recipient to open that email to learn more about what’s being proposed.

 2) Keep It Relevant

 Why should the recipient care about your email?
 What’s in it for them specifically?
-In the recruiting game this question is a simple one to answer when offering open positions to relevant candidates, but can be harder to answer if you’re simply looking to engage with job seekers in your database – perhaps as part of a greater candidate engagement plan.
+In the recruiting game, this question is a simple one to answer when offering open positions to relevant candidates but can be harder to answer if you’re looking to engage with job seekers in your database – perhaps as part of a greater candidate engagement plan.
 Ensure you use keywords relevant to the specific candidate you’re emailing.
-Alternative job titles and industry specific terms will convey a sense of knowledge and understanding regarding the recipient’s unique situation.
+Alternative job titles and industry-specific terms will convey a sense of knowledge and understanding regarding the recipient’s unique situation.

 - Having the word ‘photo’ in the subject line can increase interest by 59%